ttoss/modules/packages/config/README.md

 ### Husky, commitlint, and lint-staged

-This group of packages will only work if you have already installed [Eslint and Prettier](#eslint-and-prettier).
+This group of packages will only work if you have already installed [ESLint and Prettier](#eslint-and-prettier).

 Install the following packages on the root of your monorepo: